UltimateDisney.com | Review Index | Animated Classics Page

 While fans of the original film may consider this to be a letdown, I feel Down Under, despite its imperfections, is a superior sequel.
 It’s much more cinematic and energetic than the first, which I felt was pretty lackadaisical.
 There are some ridiculous elements, such as little Cody climbing a mile-high sheer rock face or riding on the back of a soaring eagle.
 Yet, while fanciful, it allows this sequel to boast some exhilarating animation, cinematography, and camerawork, set to the tremendous score of Bruce Broughton.
 Besides the adventurous journey through the outback, the little ‘love triangle’ with Bianca, Jake, and Bernard (who continually seeks for a moment to propose) makes for some amusing character interaction.

-All in all, The Rescuers Down Under is a very fun experience, and one that I think is quite under-rated.
-It seems most that aren’t die-hard Disney fans have forgotten about this one.
+All in all, The Rescuers Down Under is a very fun experience, and one that I think is quite underrated.
+It seems most that aren't die-hard Disney fans have forgotten about this one.
 While its reputation is underwhelming, I would highly recommend the movie to pretty much anyone.

 The film debuted on DVD August 1, 2000 as part of the Walt Disney Gold Classic collection.
 The single disc is held in a standard white amaray case.
 Aside from a 1-page insert that has a chapter listing and highlights of bonus materials, an “Animals of the Outback” booklet is supposed to be included, as listed on the back of the case.
 This 10-page brochure has information on animals, plus a maze and a coloring page, in addition to some ads for other Disney flicks.
 While fun for kids, it will most likely not be found in recent copies, as it was exclusively manufactured close to the release date.